ChrisHardie/pet-of-the-day-widget/README.md

 ## Support Level

-**Active:** I actively maintain this project, and expect to continue work for the foreseeable future including keeping tested up to the most recent version of WordPress.
-Bug reports, feature requests, questions, and pull requests are welcome.
+**Inactive:** I no longer actively maintain this project, and do not expect to provide any additional updates or features, including testing against newer versions of WordPress.
+Bug reports, questions, and pull requests are welcome but may not be handled or responded to in a timely manner or at all.

 ## Contributing